AdobeDocs/campaign-web.en/help/v8/get-started/using-ai.md

 Get fast, AI-generated answers based on the product documentation, and your current product context, with the AI-powered knowkedge assistant available in the product contextual help boxes.

+The **Knowledge Assistant with Gen AI** embedded within contextual help revolutionizes documentation searching and answering how-to questions with effortlessly sifting through vast documentation repositories, instantly pinpointing the precise information you need.

+Thanks to Campaign Gen AI's capabilities, this assistant transforms your experience, making information retrieval and problem-solving a breeze.
+Whether you're seeking guidance in a complex task or navigating extensive documents, our Knowledge Assistant with Gen AI is your ultimate companion, providing unmatched efficiency and accuracy in every interaction.

 ## Consent {#consent-ai}

 Campaign knowledge assistant embeeded in the contextual help boxes uses AI.
 Your use of this capability constitutes consent that the information you provide in your session will be collected, used, disclosed, and retained by Adobe in accordance with the terms of Adobe's Customer Feedback Program.
 Please do not provide any personal information about yourself or other parties (including your name or contact information) in the knowledge assistant.